 - Nerve injury, including weakness, numbness, or paralysis.

-- Tears in the fibrous tissue that covers the spinal cord and the nerve near the spinal cord, sometimes requiring a second surgery.
+- Tears in the fibrous tissue that covers the spinal cord and the nerve near the spinal cord.
+This sometimes requires a second surgery.

 - Trouble passing urine, or loss of bladder or bowel control.